College of Communication and Information

-- The first semester of the student's coursework, a proposed program of study is completed.
+- During the first two semesters of the student's coursework, a proposed program of study is completed.
 The program of study is a document detailing the courses that a student plans to take in the doctoral program, as well as a timeline for completing those courses.
-Before the beginning of the third semester of enrollment, the student must submit for approval a program of study to the doctoral supervisory committee, the director of doctoral studies and the school director.
-Additionally, the student must submit a statement of purpose, detailing the student's major areas of interests, degree completion schedule, and career goals.
+Before the beginning of the third semester of enrollment, the student must submit for approval a program of study to the doctoral supervisory committee, the DDS, and the School Director.

-- At the end of a student's coursework but before preliminary exams are taken, the doctoral supervisory committee will meet with the student to complete a final review of the program of studies and concept paper.
-All changes will be reviewed and a final, corrected version of the program of studies is signed and sent to the director of doctoral studies for the additional signatures.
+- At the end of a student's coursework but before preliminary exams are taken, the doctoral supervisory committee will meet with the student to complete a final review of the program of study and concept paper introducing their dissertation proposal.
+All changes will be reviewed and a final, corrected version of the program of study is signed and sent to the DDS for the additional signatures.

 - The doctoral program often requires six or seven semesters of full-time coursework (48 hours of coursework) beyond the master's degree and at least one year of dissertation work.
 Students with a master's degree from a discipline other than communication may spend more time completing the doctoral program.
-Doctoral students must complete requirements for the Ph.D. within 135 semester hours maximum, including dissertation.
+All courses must be 5000-level or higher to count toward the doctoral degree.
+Doctoral students must complete requirements for the PhD within 135 semester hours maximum, including dissertation.

-- According to University policy, all graduate students are required to earn grades of "B–" or better in all courses in order for the courses to be counted toward the degree.
+- All graduate students are required to earn grades of "B–" or better in all courses in order for the courses to be counted toward the degree.
 In addition, a grade point average of at least 3.4 (out of a possible 4.0) must be maintained for all PhD work.